 Colorado is a flat-tax state.
 The income tax rate in Colorado is 4.63% regardless of income level.
 That’s great if you’re rich, but not-so-great if you’re on the lower end of the income scale.
 The base sales tax rate in Colorado is 2.9%, though many cities add their own sales taxes on top of it.
-At a city level, sales tax can get as high as 10.40% (Snowmass Village).
+At a city level, sales tax can get as high as 10.40% (in the small ski town of Snowmass Village).

-In case you were wondering, marijuana, whether medical or recreational, is subject to the 2.9% state sales tax, plus any applicable local sales taxes, an additional 15% sales tax and a 15% marijuana excise tax.
+In case you were wondering, marijuana, whether medical or recreational, is subject to the 2.9% state sales tax plus any applicable local sales taxes, as well as an additional 15% sales tax and a 15% marijuana excise tax.
 There are also application and licensing fees for medical and retail marijuana sales that may apply.

 The average Colorado employee annually contributes about the national average for single coverage healthcare.
 A 2017 report from the Agency for Healthcare Research and Quality has Colorado ($1,375) just $40 below the national average of $1,415.